Samsung/tizen-docs/docs/application/native/guides/notification/minicontrol.md

 Minicontrol is a small application view that can be shown on the quick panel or lock screen.

-This feature is supported in mobile applications only.
+This feature is supported in mobile and wearable applications only.

 The main features of the Minicontrol API include: